opsonusdh/Google-homepage-for-mobile/README.md

 # Google-homepage-for-mobile
-A new customisable google homepage for mobile.
+A cool and new customisable google homepage for mobile.

 You can change it accordingly.